benedekrozemberczki/karateclub/README.md

 <p align="justify">As part of the documentation we provide a number of use cases to show how the clusterings and embeddings can be utilized for downstream learning.
 These can accessed [here](https://karateclub.readthedocs.io/en/latest/notes/introduction.html) with detailed explanations.</p>

-Besides the case studies we provide synthetic examples for each model.
-These can be tried out by running the examples script.
+<p align="justify">Besides the case studies we provide synthetic examples for each model.
+These can be tried out by running the examples script.</p>

 ```sh
 $ python examples.py